 Remember to find out if there will be any events or festivals taking place when you are visiting.
-They can diversify your photos bringing out the uniqueness of the location you travel to.
+They can diversify your photos and clips bringing out the uniqueness of the location you travel to.

 Last but not least, do find out about the etiquette and culture beforehand.
 You might or might not be allowed to take photos where you are headed and it’s your responsibility to know this to respect the locals and their land.